 Decline and Delusions

-After leading a largely healthy life (one exception being in 1875 when he was struck by a carriage and injured), Columbus Smith was twice hospitalized at sanitariums.
-He was treated for his depression and Bright’s disease and sent home with medication.
-Harriet would later say that she believed he would have avoided much misery if he had started taking the medication he received as soon as his daughter had died.
+After leading a largely healthy life, Columbus Smith twice checked into sanitariums.
+Doctors treated him for his depression and Bright’s disease, then sent him home with medication.
+Harriet believed he would have avoided much misery if he had started taking his medication as soon as his daughter had died.

 The decade of decline following Mary’s death was marked by paranoid delusions.
 Smith believed people were trying to steal his fortune, and he even made allegations against his wife.
 By the end, he had lost the power of speech, only able to make sounds.
 Smith died in November 1909.